peterjc/thapbi-pict/README.rst

 THAPBI PICT is a sequence based diagnostic/profiling tool from the UK funded Tree Health and Plant Biosecurity Initiative (THAPBI) `Phyto-Threats project
 <https://www.forestresearch.gov.uk/research/global-threats-from-phytophthora-spp/>`_,
-focused on identifying *Phytophthora* species present in Illumina sequenced environmental samples.
+initially focused on identifying *Phytophthora* species present in Illumina sequenced environmental samples.

 *Phytophthora* (from Greek meaning plant-destroyer) species are economically important plant pathogens, in both agriculture and forestry.
 ITS1 is short for